W.K. Kellogg Biological Station

 Phil Robertson Biosketch

-Phil Robertson is University Distinguished Professor of Ecosystem Science in the Department of Plant, Soil, and Microbial Sciences at MSU, with which he has been associated since 1981.
-From 1988 to 2017 he directed the NSF Long-Term Ecological Research (LTER) Program in Agricultural Ecology at the W.K.
-Kellogg Biological Station, where he is a resident faculty.
-He is currently science director for the Department of Energy’s Great Lakes Bioenergy Research Center.
+Phil Robertson is University Distinguished Professor of Ecosystem Science at MSU’s W.K.
+Kellogg Biological Station (KBS) and in the Department of Plant, Soil and Microbial Sciences, with which he’s been associated from 1981.
+From 1988 to 2017 he directed NSF’s Long-Term Ecological Research (LTER) Program in Agricultural Ecology at KBS, and from 2017 to 2021 was science director for DOE’s Great Lakes Bioenergy Research Center.
+He currently directs the USDA’s Long-term Agroecosystem Research site at KBS.

-Dr. Robertson is a Fellow of the Soil Science Society of America (2003) and the American Association for the Advancement of Science (AAAS; 2015).
-In 2005 he received MSU’s Distinguished Faculty award.
-He received his BA from Hampshire College and his PhD in Biology (Ecology and Evolutionary Biology) from Indiana University.
+Dr. Robertson received his BA from Hampshire College and his PhD in Biology (Ecology and Evolutionary Biology) from Indiana University.

 Publications